canonical/lxd/doc/clustering.md

 You can now join further nodes to the cluster.
-Note however that these nodes should be brand new LXD instances, or alternatively you should clear their contents them up before joining, since any existing data on them will be lost.
+Note however that these nodes should be brand new LXD instances, or alternatively you should clear their contents before joining, since any existing data on them will be lost.

 To add an additional node, run `lxd init` and answer `yes` to the question about whether to use clustering.
 Choose a node name that is different from